 - There are lower-class proletariat workers who sell their labor.
 Wage Earners.
 In modern terms, “The Common People.”
 Labor.

-Or, in the terms of the Communist Manifesto itself:
+Or, in the terms of the Communist Manifesto itself (as noted above):

 NOTES: In other words, the bourgeoise and the proletariat are the bourgeoise employers (capital) and proletariat workers (labor) of all the various social classes.
 Here the Bourgeoisie gives birth to its antithesis, the Proletariat, by exploiting labor for capital.
 For more see the Manifesto itself, Marx and Engels’ other work, or our page on class systems.
 There are other classes, like the lower-middle class and peasant class, but for the main idea we just need to focus on the two general groups; labor and capital).